Scenic USA - Wisconsin

 Potawatomi State Park

 For more than a century Wisconsin has excelled in preserving its great outdoors.
-Its collection of state parks, forests and state trails, one shy of 100, is one of the finest park systems in the country.
+Its collection of state parks, forests and trails, totalling 100, is one of the finest park systems in the country.

 This view, from high above on the park's Niagara Escarpment, looks out over Sawyer Harbor and a distant Sturgeon Bay.
 From up on top the 75 foot observation tower, built by the CCC in 1933, signs of spring's new growth are seen below.
 The delicate green leaves spell out that spring has arrived.

 Potawatomi Park also marks the eastern end of the Ice Age Trail.
 The trail follows along the bluff line, once the former shoreline of a much higher Lake Michigan.
-Here at the park there's plenty of land and water oriented activities.
+Here at the park there's plenty of land and water related activities.
 Along with camping and picnicking, park visitors can also enjoy fishing, boating and skiing.
-Park visitors may also take the opportunity to get started on the 1200 mile Ice Age Trail.
+Park hikers may also take the opportunity to get started at the eastern terminus of the 1200 mile Ice Age Trail.

 All Rights Reserved